 Kindergarten “For we are God’s masterpiece, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
 Ephesians 2:10 I am married to my wonderful husband, Josh, for almost seven years, though we have known each other since 7th grade band class!
 We have a beautiful daughter, Aubrie, who is four.
 We are excited she gets to be a part of the Legacy family surrounded by people who love Jesus.
 I went to Sam Houston State University where I studied Psychology, in particular child development and behavior, and attained teaching certifications for Early Childhood through Fourth Grade and Special Education.
 I went on to teach Special Education and First Grade.
 My journey in public education was a hard one but incredible.
 Though I felt the lack of God’s presence in the schools, I loved my students and their families.
 The lessons I learned there are priceless.
 I began to realize that God put me in a Title 1 School “On Mission” to speak life into their hearts.
 God called me into full-time ministry after my third year teaching where I became the Director of the Special Needs Ministry at our church for four years I loved teaching the kids that they are not too young to do big things.
 I loved teaching the children who God says they are.
 I loved working for Jesus every day.
 This past year God has given me the opportunity to spend more time with my family.
 I was able to go through the first course of prayer ministry school.
 He has blessed me with the most amazing mentors and discipler’s whom I have studied God’s ideas about love, humility, and grace with.
 We wrestled with ideas about how those truths fit into our everyday lives and education.
 My husband and I have been praying about those things for the past year and asking for His will in every area.
 God lead us to Legacy!
 I am so honored to be a Kindergarten teacher here!
 It has been a beautiful journey, one where God has shown us He is creating a masterpiece for us to walk in.
 I cannot wait to see where it takes us!

-Middle School/High School Spanish, Middle School/High School Spanish Department Head This will be my third year teaching at Legacy.
-It is a blessing sharing with these wonderful co-workers and students.
-I have been married for 22 years and have 2 lovely children, Isabella (19), and Miranda (12).
+Middle School/High School Spanish, Middle School/High School Spanish Department Head This will be my fourth year teaching at Legacy.
+It is a blessing sharing with these wonderful co-workers, co teachers and students.
+I have been married for 23 years and have 2 lovely children, Isabella (20), and Miranda (13).
 I am a Spanish native speaker, born and raised in Venezuela, South America and moved to the United States in 1997.
-As my husband working in the oil & gas industry, I have lived in cities such as Rochester, Chicago, Orlando, and now Houston, with also a period of time in Brazil from 2009 to 2011.
+As my husband working in the oil & gas industry, I have lived in cities such as Rochester, Chicago, Orlando, and now Houston, also spending a period of time in Brazil from 2009 to 2011.
 I graduated with a degree in Modern Languages at DePaul University in Chicago, IL.
-Besides my teaching duties at Legacy, I work as a tutor in the corporate setting and also in translation services.
-I am currently pursuing a M.A in Spanish in SHSU, I am an expected graduate in 2018.
-I am looking forward to working at Legacy, I am excited to teach students how to spread the gospel in not English-speaking communities, how important is Spanish language and cultures in times of globalization and cultural diversity present in Texas and the United States.
+Besides my teaching duties at Legacy, I work as a tutor in the corporate setting, and also in translation services.
+I am currently pursuing a M.A in Spanish in SHSU, I am an expected graduate in the summer of 2018.
+I am excited to teach students how to spread the gospel in not English-speaking communities, how important is Spanish language and cultures in times of globalization and cultural diversity present in Texas , United States and the whole world.
 My favorite verse in this time of my life is “God is love, holy, intelligent, truth, logic, reason, unchangeable.”
 (John 1:1-18)

-Publications, Leadership, & 10th Grade English I graduated with a Bachelor of Arts degree (Public Communication Major and English Minor) from Marietta College, in Marietta, Ohio.
-My husband and I have been married for twenty-seven years and we have three grown children; Emma works as a video editor for the Woodlands Church, Ian is a Explosive Ordnance Disposal Engineer for the Air Force stationed in Italy, and Maddie attends Savannah College of Art & Design.
-This is my fifteenth year teaching and my first year teaching at Legacy.
+High School English I graduated with a Bachelor of Arts degree (Public Communication Major and English Minor) from Marietta College, in Marietta, Ohio.
+My husband and I have been married for twenty-eight years and we have three grown children; Emma works as a video editor for the Woodlands Church, Ian is a Explosive Ordnance Disposal Engineer for the Air Force stationed in Italy, and Maddie attends Savannah College of Art & Design.
+This is my sixteenth year teaching and my second year teaching at Legacy.
 Our class Bible verse this year is Proverbs 1:5 A wise man will hear and increase in learning, And a man of understanding will acquire wise counsel.

 2nd Grade I was born and raised in Texas and have had the blessing of being involved in church my whole life.
 My parents have always been good, faithful Christians and have taught me to be the same.
 I was saved when I was 14 years old at church camp with my youth group.
 My husband and I met in high school and started dating my sophomore year, we have been together ever since.
 We have grown up together in our faith and many stages of life.
 He has supported me throughout my education and is a huge reason I am where I am today.
 I graduated from Sam Houston University and am extremely excited to join the Legacy family and make a difference in a child’s life!
 My absolute favorite verse is Romans 8:31 What, then, shall we say in response to these things?
 If God is for us, who can be against us?